SymbolNotFound/ggpdojo/gdl/writing-games.md

 variants of logic programming languages like Prolog.
 The language is most like `datalog` with a few special keywords for enabling turn-based gameplay.

+If you're coming from another language and are used to seeing `if (...) { ... }` conditional expressions, the above may look very weird indeed.
+There are three operators that stand out: `:-`, `&` and `~`.
+The other thing to pay attention to is the initial letter of symbols (atoms) being uppercase or lowercase.
+If the first letter is Uppercase then that symbol is a variable and may be replaced with a more concrete value (either a lowercase symbol or a number).
+More about that in the section about [unification](#unification).

+ - `~` is the boolean negation operator, so `~q(Y)` means that there is no evidence that `q(Y)` is true.
+This means that the game rules don't have to indicate when `~q(Y)` is true, only when `q(Y)` holds and the rest is determined by what is called "Negation as Failure" (NaF).

+ - `&` is as you have probably guessed, an 'and'ing of terms, or conjunction.
+   There may be both positive and negated terms combined with `&` and there is no limit to how many terms may be and-ed together, but you will only see it on the right-hand side of an `:-` operator.

+ - `:-` is the entailment operator and `p(X) :- q(Y)` means `p(X)` is true when
+   `q(Y)` is true.
+You may have negated terms on the right hand side, but GDL (and "safe" expressions in datalog) have the requirement that any variable in a negated term must also appear in a positive term elsewhere in the rule.

 A GDL runtime will assume simultaneous play, which for the above example is convenient as both players will show their hand at the same time.
 The game manager can withold each player's move until they are both collected and then